CALCULATE YOUR SIP RETURNS

 Let us assume that there is a stock ABC that is currently trading at Rs.
 145. And as per the max pain theory, the highest aggregate open interest of call and put options is at the strike prices of Rs.
 150 and Rs.
 152.50.

-So as per the Maximum Pain Theory, the stock price on the date of expiry is likely to end closer to either of these strike prices otherwise there would be a maximum loss to options traders if the price closes significantly away from the max pain.
+So as per the Maximum Pain Theory, the stock price on the date of expiry is likely to end closer to either of these strike prices otherwise there would be a maximum loss to options buyers if the price closes significantly away from the max pain.

 The Bottomline

 The concept of the max pain point hasn’t been around for a very long time.
 It is considered a relatively newer concept if other theories and strategies are to be compared.
-The usage of this theory is more popular amongst traders especially those who write options and investors who hedge their cash market positions using derivatives.
+The usage of this theory is more popular amongst traders, especially those who write options and investors who hedge their cash market positions using derivatives.